Miss M.A. Gannon, lithograph, Boston, 1843.

 United States

-This week-long seminar offers an archivally-based and hands-on introduction to histories of gender and sexuality between the colonial period and 1865, exploring how each of these formations were shaped, negotiated, disciplined, and incentivized by print technologies and the cultures that emerged around them.
-Participants will use the extraordinary collections of the AAS to consider important critical and theoretical questions that early Americanist scholars of gender and sexual cultures continue to ask of their archives.
+This year's Program on the History of the Book in American Culture (PHBAC) seminar, led by Jordan Stein and Greta LaFleur, offers an archivally-based and hands-on introduction to histories of gender and sexuality between the colonial period and 1865.
+Using AAS collections, participants will explore how each of these formations were shaped, negotiated, disciplined, and incentivized by print technologies and the cultures that emerged around them.
+They will consider important critical and theoretical questions that early Americanist scholars of gender and sexual cultures continue to ask of their archives.
 Specific topics will be guided by participants’ interests but may include: histories of gender nonconformity and transness; slavery and the history of sexuality; the racialization of gender; sex work; privacy; and pornography.

-Each day of the seminar will explore key conceptual and methodological issues in conversation with major sites of inquiry and a range of archival materials which speak to these concerns.
+Each day of the seminar will explore key conceptual and methodological issues using a range of archival materials and resources.
 For example, one unit will be dedicated to influential work on the histories of slavery, focusing on how the archive has been used to recover same-sex desire and attraction over time.
 More recent scholarship, however, looks to other print and manuscript sources to problematize these understandings of same-sex relations.
 Taking account of such debates, the seminar will consider how engaging with exemplary materials in the AAS collections can respond to these concerns and point towards new directions in the study of sex, gender, and print.

 “Sex, Gender, and Print” also coincides with the James Russell Wiggins Lecture in the History of the Book in American Culture, which will be given by Christopher Looby (University of California, Los Angeles) on June 11, 2025.